College of Arms: Change of names

 The College of Arms is also an authorised location for enrolling a change of name.
 In common law there is no obligation to undergo any particular formality to change one's name.
 However, it is possible to execute a deed poll, more specifically a deed of change of name, as a demonstration of intention to adopt and henceforth use a new name, and deeds poll may be enrolled either in the High Court or in the College.
 On being enrolled the deed is customarily 'gazetted', that is published in the London Gazette.
 The deed poll is not entered on the registers, but is still published, if the name change only affects one's given name.

 Change of name and arms

-It is also possible to change one's coat of arms, with or without adopting or appending a new surname, by Royal Licence, that is to say a licence in the form of a warrant from the Crown directed to the Kings of Arms instructing them to exemplify the transferred arms or a version of them to the licensee in his or her new name.
-Royal Licences are issued on the advice of Garter King of Arms and are usually dependent on there being some constraining circumstances such as a testamentary injunction (a requirement in a will) or a good reason to wish to perpetuate a particular coat of arms.
-The Royal Licence is of no effect until and unless the exemplification is issued and recorded in the College.
-Royal Licences are gazetted and make a deed poll unnecessary.
+It is also possible to change one's coat of arms, with or without adopting or appending a new surname, by royal licence, that is to say a licence in the form of a warrant from the Crown directed to the Kings of Arms instructing them to exemplify the transferred arms or a version of them to the licensee in his or her new name.
+Royal licences are issued on the advice of Garter King of Arms and are usually dependent on there being some constraining circumstances such as a testamentary injunction (a requirement in a will) or a good reason to wish to perpetuate a particular coat of arms.
+A royal licence is of no effect until and unless the exemplification is issued and recorded in the college.
+Royal licences are gazetted and make a deed poll unnecessary.